 Facilities and Services

 The National Ranching Heritage Center is a 27-acre museum with seven galleries, 38 pieces of life-size bronze sculpture, and an historical park containing 48 ranch structures that have been moved to the site from locations throughout the Southwest.
-The structures—a bunkhouse, one-room school house, half-dugout, train, depot, blacksmith shop, barns, windmills, and more—date from the late 1780s to the early 1950s and have been authentically restored.
+The structures—a bunkhouse, one-room schoolhouse, half-dugout, train, depot, blacksmith shop, barn, windmills, and more—date from the late 1780s to the early 1950s and have been authentically restored.
 They illustrate the development of the ranching industry in the Southwest.
 Dedicated on July 4, 1976, the NRHC hosts Ranch Day in the Spring, Heritage Halloween and Candlelight at the Ranch in late Fall, along with exhibits and education-based seminars and programs.
 Community and student volunteers help with these events.
 The National Ranching Heritage Center is open to the public free of charge from 10 a.m. to 5 p.m.
-Tuesday through Saturday The historical park closes at 4 p.m.
+Monday through Saturday and 1 to 5 p.m. on Sunday.
+The historical park closes daily at 4 p.m.
 The NRHC is closed on all major holidays.
 For additional information, see www.nrhc.ttu.edu.

-Office of Communications and Marketing.This office is the primary public information, media relations and marketing headquarters for the university.
+Office of Communications and Marketing.This office is the primary public information, media relations and marketing headquarters for the university and provides services to the university community, including graphic design, photography, videography and social media training.
 The office also manages the home page for the university’s website, as well as other top level administrative Web pages.
 A professional staff member is dedicated to responding to media inquiries and supporting the communication needs of schools, colleges, departments and other programs.
 The team also oversees the university’s visual identity system and supports the strategic initiatives of the President’s Office with coordinated marketing efforts.
 The Office of Communications and Marketing reports to the President.
 For more information visit www.depts.ttu.edu/communications.